 The CRIX is a market index and follows the Laspeyres construction.
 The index of Laspeyres is defined

-Constituents rule: It may happen, that a crypto has a high market capitalization, but if it is not traded frequently.
+It may happen, that a crypto has a high market capitalization, but is not traded frequently.
 Two measures are applied which are modified versions of the liquidity rules from the STOXX Japan 600 and the AEX Family.
 The applied rules are the following:

 where ADTV0.25 is the 0.25 percentile of the ADTV distribution of all cryptos in the last period and ADTVi is the ADTV of a single crypto.

 A fixed number of constituents may be a good approach for relatively stable markets.
-For CRIX, AIC and BIC are employed.
-First by applying the CRIX formula an index for the total market is calculated.
+For CRIX the AIC and BIC criterion are employed.
+First the CRIX formula for the total market is calculated.
 Next several indices with different numbers of constituents are computed.
-The number of constituents is then determined via AIC respectively BIC.
+The number of constituents is then determined by the AIC and BIC

 Each cryptos in CRIX is weighted with its market capitalization.